0xarc-io/analytics-sdk/docs-site/docs/setup/initialize-js.md

 sidebar_position: 2
 ---

-# JavaScript
+# NPM + JS

-This method utilises the JS in non-react projects to initialize the SDK.

-This is the recommended way to install the SDK if you are not using React.
-Installation is available through NPM and API usage is via JS.
+This method utilises JavaScript in non-React projects to initialize the SDK.
+Installation is available through NPM, and SDK initialization is via the `.init()` method.

 ---